Federal Work-Study and Campus Employment –Information for Financial Aid recipients

 The Federal Work-Study or Campus Employment portion of the award will not appear as a credit on the billing statement from the University.
-These funds are paid directly to the student and may be used to meet personal expenses and buy books.
-While many eligible students receive an award of $2,000 or more, the actual amount of money each student will earn depends on the number of hours worked each week and the wage rate paid by the employer.
+These funds are paid directly to working students and may be used to meet personal expenses and buy books.
+While many eligible students receive an award of $2,500 or more, the actual amount of money each student will earn depends on the number of hours worked each week and the wage rate paid by the employer.
 Students who work receive a semi-monthly paycheck from the Brown Payroll Office.

 Students are not placed into a job; rather, they apply for a job based on their interests, skills and schedule.
-Brown University employs students in various administrative and academic departments, food service facilities, dormitories, libraries, athletic facilities, laboratories and so on.
+Brown University employs students in various administrative and academic departments, dining facilities, dormitories, libraries, athletic facilities, laboratories and more.
 The Student Employment Office (SEO) web site serves as the central repository for campus work opportunities.
 Applying for on-campus jobs is a fast and simple process.
 In most cases, students can apply directly through the SEO web site.

 Those who are able to cover their personal and book expenses by other means, and therefore do not earn any or all of their employment opportunity, are not penalized in any way.
 Federal Work-Study or Campus Employment is a work opportunity—not a requirement.